-But the truth is this: windows should be made to resist water and wind.
-After all, this is waht ultimately keeps your home warm, comfortable, and dry.
+The truth is this: Windows should be made to resist water and wind.
+After all, this is what ultimately keeps your home warm, comfortable, and dry.
 Sounds cozy, right?

 How are windows tested for wind and water resistance?